Around the world, business leaders are all asking themselve...

-- Emergency Access Management: Pathlock also has the ability to manage privileged accounts and firefighter credentials with audit review of user activity as well as alerting and prevention of
+- Emergency Access Management: Pathlock also has the ability to manage privileged accounts and firefighter credentials with audit review of user activity as well as alerting and prevention of unexpected and unauthorized activities.

 Want to learn more?
 Request a demo of Pathlock today to explore how you can enable Access Governance across the enterprise!